-- From preferences to voting. [with David Rueda].
-Latest version: July 2017.
+- From Preferences to Voting: Redistribution and Left Parties in Industrialized Democracies [with David Rueda].
+Latest version: August 2017.

 - Cognitive Ability, Union Membership, and Turnout [with Michael Becher].
 Latest version: June 2017.
 [PDF]

 - The Political Geography of the Eurocrisis [with Pablo Beramendi].
 Latest version: January 2017.
 [PDF]

 - Cognitive Ability, Labor Markets, and Social Policy Preferences [with Matthew Dimick].
 Latest version: April 2016.
 [PDF]